 - Facets can be more specific to a set of products, unlike filters.

 For ex, Amazon creates facets based on the context of search results.
-For query “microwave”, below image shows the results page and on the left side the facets.
+For query “microwave”, the below image shows the results page and on the left side the facets.

 Note: Sorting is a different feature.
 It never eliminates search results, it just reorders search results.